ipalvr/Log4JDemo/README.md

 Change Container State to "Active" state and Create Collections
 ---------------------------------------------------------------

-Add your console url and token in cwp_cfg.sh and run;
+DRAFT - Add your console url and token in cwp_cfg.sh and run;
 ```
 bash cwp_cfg.sh
 ```